septag/darkhammer/README.md

 *--arch* is the compiler platform you want to build, you have two choices, *x86* for 32bit build and *x64* for 64bit builds.
 *--msvc* is the version of the visual studio, you are building, choices are *9, 10, 11, 12*.

+For example if you are using Visual Studio 11 and want to build 64bit binaries, run `python install_3rdparty-win.py --arch=x64 --msvc=11` command.
 After successful 3rdparty install, you can start building the engine and it's tools:

 ```